sweattep/ancient_quotes/README.md

 >They fight not against you even together, except in fortified townships, or from behind walls.
 Their enmity among themselves is very great

 >He says, "I have spent wealth in abundance."
 Does he think that no one has seen him?
 Have We not made for him two eyes?
 And a tongue and two lips?
 And have shown him the two ways?
 But he has not broken through the difficult pass.
 And what can make you know what is the difficult pass?
 It is the freeing of a slave.
 Or feeding on a day of severe hunger an orphan of near relationship or a needy person in misery.
 And then being among those who believed and advised one another to patience and advised one another to compassion.
 Those are the companions of the right.
 But they who disbelieved in Our signs - those are the companions of the left.

+> Those who do wrong conceal their private conversation

+>So leave them to converse vainly and amuse themselves until they meet their Day which they are promised.